inspec/inspec-aws/docs-chef-io/content/aws_alb.md

 ## Examples

-**Test that an ALB has its availability zones configured correctly.**
+Test that an ALB has its availability zones configured correctly:

 ```ruby
 describe aws_alb('arn::alb') do